mariovas3/irl-on-graphs/README.md

 trick for estimating expectations.
 In practice, didn't see any improvement when using UT trick.

+### The scripts above were run on a remote server;
+* After the relevant output from the above scripts was saved, the results were analysed by the `experiments_analysis.ipynb` notebook in the `notebooks` directory.

 ## IRL procedure is based on [Guided Cost Learning - C. Finn paper](https://arxiv.org/abs/1603.00448);
 * The contribution is the addition of per-decision importance samples rather than per-episode ones.